TABLE OF CONTENTS

 Finally, you should avoid using unprofessional extraction companies because they may not use commercially-made food grade butane.
 In some cases, they will use the same kind of butane that is often used in cigarette lighters.
 This kind of butane is filled with heavy lubricants and metals that you would not find in pure butane.
 For instance, lighter butane usually has an odor like rotten eggs.
 Why?
 Well, this is due to the fact that it is infused with Mercaptan that reduces the risk of continued leakage.

 In addition, Mercaptan is supposed to be a chemical that is connected to brain lesions.
 So, you would never want to ingest this on a regular basis.
 If you want to maintain good health, you would never use or support the use of black market or backyard butane hash oil extraction.
-If you want to learn more about BHO, go to the Cannabis Training University for details.
+If you want to learn more about BHO and cannabis extractions, go to the Cannabis Training University for details.